emontzkajnl/plugins/advanced-ads-pro/readme.txt

 == Changelog ==

-= 2.20.0 (December 14, 2022) =
+= 2.24.0 (September 13, 2023) =

-- Improvement: disable the Ads admin toolbar item with the `ADVANCED_ADS_PRO_DISABLE_ADS_TOOLBAR_ITEM` constant
+- Improvement: add a link to enable cache busting on the fly for groups that need a placement with cache busting enabled
-- Fix: improve IP-detection in Geo Module
+- Fix: prevent background placements triggering termination notifications even without changes
-- Fix: show visitor profile in Geo Location condition and allow users to remove it
+- Fix: prevent a PHP warning when passing styles to wp_add_inline_style()

-Build: 2022-12-60b8029e
+Build: 2023-09-8f31c6b0